TimothyZajac/LetsMeet_DataAnalysis/README.md

   - Developed DDL statements to drop 14 columns from within the 6 tables that made up the database.
 Each of these 14 columns were redundant, had no usefull data, or served no purpose.
   - Developed DDL statements to split the grp_member table into 2 new tables: group_sign_ups and members.
 Each new table used columns from the group_member table.
 I added Primary and Foreign Keys and then dropped the group_member table after verifying that the 2 new tables were built correctly and had all their data present.

 2_toastmaster - This file contains the queries that I developed to help answer a question from the LetsMeet CEO.
-She wanted the total number of Taostmaster events om LetsMeet alond with a breakout of the number of Toastmaster events in each city.
+She wanted the total number of Toastmaster events om LetsMeet alond with a breakout of the number of Toastmaster events in each city.

 3_growth -